 Comprehensive Evaluation: The first step in the process of creating crowns for teeth is a comprehensive evaluation with Dr. Doray.
 She will examine your teeth, gums, jaw joints, bite and smile, carefully looking for signs of stress, disease, instability, or esthetic concerns.

 Using diagnostic x-rays, photos and models of your mouth she will gain a clear picture of the condition of your situation.
-From this data, we will determine what we need to address any health, functional or esthetic concerns during treatment.
+From this data, we will determine what we need to address any health, functional or esthetic concerns before and during treatment.

 Treatment Planning: Dr. Doray believes the treatment plan is the most important aspect of cosmetic and restorative dentistry to ensure long term success.
 The treatment plan is basically a set of blueprints that will set the path for the restorative procedure.
 It may include digital imaging, 2-D and 3-D models.
 We love to involve patients in this process.

-Once we have made a personalized treatment plan that the patient accepts, we then create a sequence of treatment visits tailored to the patient’s preferences (i.e. longer or shorter visits, more frequent or spread out visits, their timeline for completing treatment, etc).
+Once we have made a personalized treatment plan that the patient accepts, we then create a custom sequence of treatment visits based on the patient’s preferences (i.e. longer or shorter visits, more frequent or spread out visits, their timeline for completing treatment, etc).

-Provisional Restoration: Once the treatment plan is finalized for crowns and bridges, Dr. Doray will create a provisional restoration, that is a temporary crown or bridge, to be worn while the final dental restoration is being created in a dental laboratory.
-The temporary will give you an opportunity to make sure you are happy with the look, feel and function of the proposed restoration as well as provide temporary protection to the tooth.
+Provisional Restoration: Once we finalize the treatment plan for crowns and bridges, Dr. Doray will create a provisional restoration, that is a temporary crown or bridge, so you can wear while we wait for the final dental restoration from the dental laboratory.
+The temporary will give you an opportunity to make sure you are happy with the look, feel and function of the restoration, as well as provide temporary protection to the tooth.